andrew-me/idea-board/COMMENTS.md

 - Error handling
 - Loading per idea rather than all ideas
 - Accessibility
-- browser targetting and testing
+- browser targeting and testing
 - optimistic updates
 - are you sure 'delete'
 - Form field validation